Britt Raybould

 Britt Raybould is an American CFO and politician from Idaho.
-Raybould was a member of Idaho House of Representatives from District 34, seat B. Raybould is the first woman president of National Potato Council.
+Raybould is a member of Idaho House of Representatives from District 34, seat B. Raybould is the first woman president of National Potato Council.

 Early life and education

 Raybould was born in Idaho.
 Raybould is a fourth-generation Idahoan.
 Raybould's father is Jeff Raybould, a farmer.
 Raybould's mother is Vickie Raybould.
 Raybould's grandfather is Dell Raybould, a former politician.
 Raybould's grandmother is Vera Raybould.
 In 1997, Raybould graduated from Sugar-Salem High School.
 In 2001, Raybould earned a Bachelor of Arts degree in English from Boise State University.
 In 2003, Raybould earned a master's degree in communication from Westminster College in Salt Lake City, Utah.

 Career

 In 2016, Raybould became the chief financial officer of Raybould Brothers Farms, a potato farm in Idaho.

 In January 2020, Raybould became the president of National Potato Council.
 Raybould is also the first woman president of National Potato Council.
 Raybould succeeded Larry Alsum.